sun770311/scGPT-pretrain/README.md

 However, current machine learning-based methods in single-cell research are quite fragmented and have limited data sets.
 To overcome this limitation, the project aims to develop a single-cell-based LLM.
 The model is pre-trained on vast amounts of data, and then fine-tuned and tested according to different analysis tasks.

-Drawing on existing foundational model scGPT, we pretrained an LLM on 300,000 human blood cells, minimizing loss between real and predicted gene expression levels.
+Drawing on existing foundational model scGPT, we pretrained a customized version of a Transformer-based language model on 300,000 human blood cells, minimizing loss between real and predicted gene expression levels.
 This versatile model hopes to improve the accuracy and efficiency of single-cell analysis, thereby accelerating discovery and innovation in biology.

 ## Data Sampling
 Retrieve all human blood cells via the CELLxGENE Census API.
 Select human blood cells by complete samples at random, ensuring that their total does not surpass 300,000.